How to Cut Corners and Get Bounded Convex Curvature: Algorithm

-The boundary of each connected component of $\PP$ is oriented in counterclockwise direction and we say that a point moving on $\partial \PP$ is moving \emph{forward} (resp.~\emph{backward}) if it is following (resp.~not following) the orientation of the boundary.
-Similarly, we orient every arc following the orientation of the boundary of the component containing it.
-We denote the endpoints of an arc $\arcA$ as $\start(\arcA)$ and $\terminal(\arcA)$, so that a point moving forward along $\arcA$ moves from $\start(\arcA)$ to $\terminal(\arcA)$.
-An arc which turns to the left when traversed in forward direction is called a \emph{convex arc}.
-A \emph{concave arc} is defined analogously.
-Line segments are regarded as both concave and convex arcs at the same time.
+Each cycle on the boundary $\partial\PP$ is oriented so that the interior of $\PP$ is on the left.
+For an outer cycle, this will be the counterclockwise direction, while for cycles bounding the holes, it will be clockwise.
+Similarly, we orient each arc following the orientation of the cycle containing it.
+We denote the endpoints of an arc $\arcA$ as $\start(\arcA)$ and $\terminal(\arcA)$, so that $\arcA$ starts at $\start(\arcA)$ and ends at $\terminal(\arcA)$.
+An arc $\arcA$ of $\PP$ is \emph{convex} if $\arcA$ turns to the left when traversed in forward direction.
+Otherwise, $\arcA$ is \emph{concave}.
+If $\arcA$ is a line segment, we regard it as both convex and concave at the same time.
 A vertex $v$ is \emph{convex} if the interior angle of $\partial\PP$ at $v$ is strictly less than $\pi$.
 If the angle is strictly more than $\pi$, $v$ is \emph{concave}.
+If the angle is exactly $\pi$, then $v$ is \emph{tangential}.